HubTou/conjuguer/README.md

 Though the software is probably mostly correct, I will consider it as Beta quality till I get a better idea of the quality of the source data and offer a way to improve it...

+The *--lang* command line option does not always work correctly when selecting en(glish).